-It is the intention of the Trust Board to maintain a level of reserves at 8% of GAG and unrestricted income especially if there is an intention to expand the trust.
+It is the intention of the Trust Board to maintain a level of reserves at 8% of GAG and unrestricted income.
 It is noted that larger MATs hold a level of reserve of between 8% and 12%.
-The target reserves are therefore around £1,291,195.
-Current free reserves (GAG and unrestricted funds) are £1,370,675.
-This is slightly higher than expected due to anticipated expenditure being delayed.
-This expenditure will take place in 2021/22 and therefore the net effect on the reserve is £1,270,975.
+The target reserves are therefore around £1,445,000.
+Current free reserves (GAG and unrestricted funds) are £1,700,681.